The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 Read more about potential solutions for reducing emissions in the transport sector in this guide.

-It’s worth noting that more sustainable transport has several potential solutions (that currently involve trade offs) that might help address emissions and air pollution
+It’s worth noting that more sustainable transport has several potential solutions (that currently involve trade offs) that might help address emissions and also air pollution

-But, total number of vehicles and total distance travelled per year also matters, because more total miles by all vehicles, generally equals more emissions overall
+But, total number of vehicles and total distance travelled per year also matters, because more total miles by all vehicles, generally equals more emissions overall.

 Other Potential Environmental Issues Arising From Transport